otavioschwanck/neomood/docs/new_on_vim.md

   5. Type d to delete the selected lines.

 ---> Line one needs to be deleted
----> Line two should stay
+---> Line two needs to be deleted
 ---> Line three also needs to be deleted

 ### Lesson 3.3: BLOCK SELECTION